All Episodes

 Well, there is none.

-So it's a constitutional matter in in things like firing James Comey and the words allegedly uttered about Michael Flynn, um, those as a constitutional proposition do not uh qualify under obstruction of statute.
+So as a constitutional matter, in things like firing James Comey and the words allegedly uttered about Michael Flynn, those as a constitutional proposition do not qualify under obstruction of statute.

-But even if you uh uh accept some sort of expansive elastic interpretation of obstruction as it applies to the president for every allegedly incriminating finding in Mueller's report there is a corresponding exculpatory explanation.
+But even if you accept some sort of expansive, elastic interpretation of obstruction as it applies to the president, for every allegedly incriminating finding in Mueller's report, there is a corresponding exculpatory explanation.

-So so even there's no corrupt intent or improper purpose as obstruction requires.
+So even there, there's no corrupt intent or improper purpose as obstruction requires.

-What concerns me here is that Muller's pedaling two different stories.
+What concerns me here is that Mueller's peddling two different stories.

-He you know he says to the public that the OLC opinion that you can't uh charge a sitting president prevented him from doing his job and yet according to Bill Barr's testimony and his statement to the media he was specifically told by Muller on three occasions that the OLC opinion has nothing to do with his decision.
+And yet, according to Bill Barr's testimony and his statement to the media, he was specifically told by Mueller on three occasions that the OLC opinion has nothing to do with his decision.

 There has been discussion about an appearance before Congress.

-is the New York Times right in their description that it was very likely Russian disinformation.
+Was that not, is the New York Times right in their description that it was very likely Russian disinformation?

-Maybe that's a little bit more important than taxi medallions and a little bit more important than Faro violations.
+Maybe that's a little bit more important than taxi medallions and a little bit more important than FARA violations.

 I don't think Mueller wanted to answer any of these questions.

-Anyway we continue with Andy McCarthy, David Schoen and Greg Jarrett where it looks to me like Mueller just made a quick political statement with no substance in fact when in fact the the the current law as it is written the call was to be made by the Attorney General if he decided not to make one Greg Jarrett.
+It looks to me like Mueller just made a quick political statement with no substance in fact, when in fact, the current law as it is written, the call was to be made by the Attorney General if he decided not to make one, Greg Jarrett.

-Absolutely and uh you know I'm not sure I understand the whole point of of Muller's uh statement today that lasted about 10 minutes.
+And, you know, I'm not sure I understand the whole point of Mueller's statement today that lasted about 10 minutes.

 Not going to take any questions.